actsci-UoL/DSAdemo/README.md

 # DSAdemo
-Demonstration of data wrangling and exploration with R
+Demonstration of data wrangling and exploration with R.

-An edit on the CSE R Server

-Another edit on the CSE R Server